ShinChven/git-gpt/README.md

 # Git-GPT

-A CLI tool to auto-generate git commit messages and issues using OpenAI's GPT model or Ollama.

-Use ollama might be a more secure way to generate commit messages and issues.
-Your data will not be sent to any third-party server.
+Git-GPT is a versatile CLI tool designed to auto-generate git commit messages, issues, and perform various code quality checks using multiple AI providers.
+It supports OpenAI, Azure OpenAI, Ollama, Claude, and Google Generative AI, giving you the flexibility to choose the best model for your needs.

 ![generate-commit-message](/assets/generate-commit-message.webp)